Sudley House: Art and life

 George Holt was an art collector whose collection derived mainly from purchases from dealers and at exhibitions rather than from commissions.
-Among his most significant purchases, which remain in the house today, were J. M. W. Turner's Rosenau, depicting Prince Albert's home in Germany, and Gainborough's Viscountess Folkestone.
+Among his most significant purchases, which remain in the house today, were J. M. W. Turner's Schloss Rosenau, depicting Prince Albert's home in Germany, and Gainsborough's Viscountess Folkestone.
 Also among the collection are paintings by Richard Parkes Bonington, Edwin Landseer, John Everett Millais, Joshua Reynolds, George Romney and the Pre-Raphaelites.

 George Melly, the jazz singer, critic and art historian, who was related to the Holt family, has described aspects of life at Sudley House during his various childhood visits in the 1930s, when it was owned by George Holt's only child, Emma Georgina Holt.
 According to Melly, her father, who died in 1896, had left an estate valued at over £600,000.

 The house and the art collection, which is described by ArtUK as being "the only British collection of its kind still in its original setting", were bequeathed to the city in 1944 by Emma Holt and is now (2016) managed by National Museums Liverpool.